 Latgale Regional Administration – phone: +371 65674283.

-Information about the presence of any other habitats on the properties will be provided to the owners gradually until 2021.
+Information about the presence of any other habitats on the properties will be provided to the owners gradually in 2021.

 Management guidelines for biologically valuable grasslands and other habitats;